K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Success Criteria Proof of Meeting Appendix: 1
 1. A The website allows user to upload photos.
-1. B The website allows user to add descriptions to the photos after each build session.
+1. B The website allows user to add descriptions to the photos after each build session and anytime after.
 Prompting user if Picture doen't have comment.
 1. C The website takes Meta-Data from photo to keep track of the specific dates and times of updates that photos were taken.
 2. A The website includes a project management feature that organizes and categorizes updates by different parts of the house or specific projects.
 2. B The webstie allows crude operations on tags for specfic projects (example Tiling, Roofing, etc)